 Reflecting and Thinking

-After Paul describes the impact of evil in the lives of both unreligious and religious people, he begins his description of God's righteousness -attested to and anticipated by the law but now revealed apart from the law, through the faithfulness of Jesus unto those who imitate Jesus' faith.
-Is this the concept toward which Paul was pointing in chapter 1 when he spoke of the gospel as the revelation of God's righteousness "from faith to faith"?
+After Paul describes the presence of evil in the lives of both unreligious and religious people, he begins his description of God's righteousness -- attested to and anticipated by the law but now revealed apart from the law, through the faithfulness of Jesus unto those who imitate Jesus' faith.
+This is the concept toward which Paul was pointing in Chapter 1 when he spoke of the gospel as the revelation of God's righteousness "from faith to faith."

-Paul affirms the sin of all, thus demonstrating that all are in need of salvation.
-He uses familiar illustrations from the legal system (justified), the slave system (redeemed), and the religious system (atoned) to describe what God has done through Jesus.
-God's redeeming work accomplished through the atoning blood of Jesus demonstrates God's righteousness -- his commitment to deal with all sins in a way consistent with his gracious patience.
+Paul affirms the presence of sin in every life, demonstrating that all are in need of salvation.
+The modern reader may hear religious jargon in Paul's words, but he is using familiar first-century illustrations from the legal system (justified), the slave system (redeemed), and the religious system (atoned) to describe what God has done through Jesus.
+God's redeeming work accomplished through the atoning blood of Jesus demonstrates God's righteousness -- his commitment to deal with all sins in a way that is consistent with his gracious patience.
 Justification (righteousness) is God's gift and action in the lives of those who have the faith of Jesus.
-Abraham will provide a clear example- but that's the story of the next chapter.
+Abraham will provide a clear example -- but that's the story of the next chapter.